Federal prosecution of Donald Trump (classified documents case): Background

 Under the Presidential Records Act (PRA), presidential documents must be transferred to the National Archives and Records Administration (NARA) by the end of a president's term.
 Trump's term ended in January 2021.
-In May 2021, NARA became aware of missing documents from the Trump Administration, and began an effort to retrieve documents improperly taken to Trump's residences at Mar-a-Lago and The Bedminster Club.
+In May 2021, NARA became aware of missing documents from the Trump administration, and began an effort to retrieve documents improperly taken to Trump's residences at Mar-a-Lago and The Bedminster Club.
 Later, the Federal Bureau of Investigation (FBI) obtained evidence that Trump was personally involved in causing the documents to be taken.
+Some of the stolen documents were, as Representative Jamie Raskin wrote, "so sensitive that only six people in the entire U.S. government had access to them" and furthermore "pertained to his [Trump's] business interests".